cloudflare/cloudflare-docs/content/support/Troubleshooting/cloudflare-errors/troubleshooting-cloudflare-5xx-errors.md

 ### Error 526 in the Workers context

-Workers subrequests to hostnames in a different zone that are not proxied by Cloudflare are always made using the **[Full (strict)](/ssl/origin-configuration/ssl-modes/full-strict/)** SSL mode, even when the Workers zone is configured otherwise.
+Workers subrequests to any hostname outside of your Cloudflare zone that is not proxied by Cloudflare are always made using the **[Full (strict)](/ssl/origin-configuration/ssl-modes/full-strict/)** SSL mode, even when the Workers zone is configured otherwise.

 As a result, a valid SSL certificate is required at the origin.